INFORMATION AND CAVEATS FOR L1 DATA

 LET - Caveats are discussed here.

-SIT - Caveats are discussed here.
+SEPT - Caveats are discussed here.
 Please be sure to use V06 or higher SEPT data files.
 SEPT data files in earlier versions had incorrect times.

 MAG - The MAG X sensor on the Ahead spacecraft experiences occasional glitches of about 1/2 nT.
 These glitches are extremely fast (duration of a small fraction of a second.
 The cause of the glitches is currently not understood and will be corrected in a future data release.